-- we have agreed the treatment beforehand; - you would otherwise need to be admitted for in-patient or day-patient treatment; - the nurse is working under the supervision of a fee-assured specialist: and - the treatment is provided through a healthcare services supplier that we have a contract with for this kind of service.
+- we have agreed the treatment beforehand; - you would otherwise need to be admitted for inpatient or day patient treatment; - the nurse is working under the supervision of a fee-assured specialist: and - the treatment is provided through a healthcare services supplier that we have a contract with for this kind of service.

-If you have Saga HealthPlan Saver Plus 4 or Saga HealthPlan Saver Plus 6 please note that this cover is subject to the restrictions on this policy

-- any urgent or emergency treatment - treatment that is available under the NHS within four/six weeks of the specialist who would oversee the private treatment confirming that it is needed.
+If you have Saga HealthPlan Saver Plus 4 or Saga HealthPlan Saver Plus 6 please note that this cover is subject to the restrictions on this policy on treatment that is available under the NHS within four/six weeks of the date the specialist recommends the private treatment.